-The school counseling program is staffed with School Counselors who are highly educated, professionally certified individuals that help students succeed in school and plan for their careers.
-The program revolves around three areas: academic achievement, career planning and personal/social development of the total student.
-School counselors work to maximize student success, promoting access and equity for all students.
+The school counseling program is staffed with School Counselors who are highly-educated, professionally-certified individuals that help students succeed in school and plan for their careers.
+School Counselors deliver programs that impact student growth in three areas: academic achievement, career planning, and personal/social development.
+OKCPS school counseling programs are designed to maximize student success while promoting access and equity for all students.